lewoudar/ws/docs/index.md

-# Welcome to the ws documentation
+# Welcome to the websockets-cli documentation

 A simple yet powerful websocket cli.